nicholascowan/microsoft-translator-java-api/README.md

 ## Requires

 * Java 1.5 or greater
-* A Windows Azure Portal Subscription (See the picture below, just use one of key 1 or key 2) - [Documentation](https://www.microsoft.com/cognitive-services/en-us/translator-api/documentation/TranslatorInfo/overview)
+* A Windows Azure Portal Subscription Key (See the picture below, just use one of key 1 or key 2) - [Documentation](https://www.microsoft.com/cognitive-services/en-us/translator-api/documentation/TranslatorInfo/overview)

 <img src="SubscriptionKey.png"></img>